 Of the two categories, symmetric encryption is less mathy — it simply scrambles a message in a very specific way, using a secret key.
 The receiver of the message then unscrambles it in exactly the opposite way, also using the same key.

 Symmetric cryptography has both advantages and disadvantages.
 It’s not computationally intensive, so it can be used to encrypt large amounts of data.
 But its weakness is that, in order to use it securely, the sender and the receiver have to already share the same secret key.
 If you’re sending a message to someone for the first time, first getting the shared key over to them is a problem unto itself.

-That’s where asymmetric cryptography comes in.
 Asymmetric cryptography doesn’t require secret keys to work; on the contrary, it’s a method for producing them.
-RSA is a popular algorithm for asymmetric encryption.
+RSA is a popular algorithm used for asymmetric encryption.
 It results in two keys — a pair — each of which can undo the operation of the other.
 The math that holds it all together and makes it secure is built on mathematicians’ most up-to-date understanding of prime numbers — namely, that it’s easy to find big prime numbers, but surprisingly difficult to factor the product of two large prime numbers.